sal55/langs/MLang.md/Tools.md

 These all work on and for 64-bit Windows.

+I'm documenting only the basic compilers.
+For things like editors and IDEs, everyone will have their own preferences.
+No one would interested in my stone-age text-based tools anyway (but I will mention that they are of course implemented in my languages; here I used my Q scripting language).

 ### M Compiler mm.exe

 This is a 0.5MB executable which incorporates everything needed to compile M programs, including the sources of M's small standard library.
 Currently these are just compiled as part of each application.